DaBenjle/pssh-switches/README.md

 The two default commands programmed in are for JunOS switches.
 But this could be easily circumvented by using the custom script functionality.

 # Warning
-This script was created to be used in a particular coporate environment.
+This script was created to be used in a particular corporate environment.
 This environment has some instances where it cannot use proper key exchanging protocols.
 As such, this script was designed to ssh into servers using just a username and password.
 With little effort this could be changed to use keys.

 # HowTo Install
 This script requires Python 3.6 or later along with a custom library parallel-ssh.
 (Note: parallel-ssh is only available on linux, so you will have to run this on WSL) You will install both below (Note: these installation commands are for Ubuntu installations, you will have to install them yourself for other installations):